cloudflare/cloudflare-docs/content/d1/D1-client-api/index.md

 ## Batch statements
 Batching sends multiple SQL statements inside a single call to the database.
 This can have a huge performance impact as it reduces latency from network round trips to D1.
-Please note that batched statements are not true SQL transactions.
 D1 operates in auto-commit.
 Our implementation guarantees that each statement in the list will execute and commit, sequentially, non-concurrently.

 Batched statements are [SQL transactions](https://www.sqlite.org/lang_transaction.html).
 If a statement in the sequence fails, then an error is returned for that specific statement, and it aborts or rolls back the entire sequence.

 ### db.batch()